ajaygunalan/AjVault/content/_index.md

 enableToc: false
 ---

-I'm a robotics software engineer with three years of experience.
+I'm a robotics software engineer with 3 years of experience.
 I love to develop efficient software for robots leveraging data structures, algorithms, and real-time systems and support others in a diverse team to create impactful technologies.

 Right now, I’m a Ph.D. student advised by [Dr. Leonardo De Mattos](https://www.iit.it/people/leonardo-demattos) in the [Biomedical Robotics Lab](https://advr.iit.it/index.php/research/biomedical-robotics) at the [Italian Institute of Technology](https://iit.it/).
 My current research focuses on the development of endoscopic imaging sensor for surgical robots.
 My previous experiences include developing [[medical device]], [[humanoid]], [[legged robot]], and [[tele-robotics]].